 What is ETF?

+Before plunging into the Bitcoin ETF talk, let’s start with the basics by looking at the Exchange Trade Fund/ETF.
 An ETF refers to a type of investment fund which allows shareholders of the fund to indirectly own the assets under its ownership.

 The fund has the following key characteristics: